How to Use a Percussion Massage Gun for Back Pain Relief

 In this video, I’m using the iReliev Wireless Percussion Massager.
 In addition to being wireless, the unit is very quiet, and it comes with four different head attachments to target various areas.
 It also includes a nice carrying case to keep everything organized and in one place.

-Mid back pain (also called middle back pain or thoracic back pain) can make it difficult to perform everyday activities.
-Here are 3 of my favorite mid back exercises to help relieve pain & tightness.
+Mid back pain can make it difficult to perform everyday activities.
+Here are some of my favorite mid back stretches and exercises to help relieve the pain.